EngYork/C-presentation/C programming.md

     int *pIntegersZero, *pIntegersOne;
 ```

 Here we can see we have four variables.
 On most [modern non-embedded platforms](https://www.freebsd.org/cgi/man.cgi?query=arch&manpath=FreeBSD+12-current), integers are 4 bytes wide (Remember also that one byte is made of 8 bits).
 Next, we have the variable `i`.
 You should notice something odd here. `i` is not just an integer.
-I used the `uint8_t` type to define our variable, which as the name suggests is 8 bits, or 1 byte, long.
-I used this explicitly-sized type it's because I knew its value would never need to be greater than 255 ($2^8 - 1 = 255$).
-Hence, we saved some space in memory.
+I used the `uint8_t` type to define our variable, which as the name suggests is 8 bits, or 1 byte, long and unsigned.
+I used this explicitly-sized type because I knew its value would never need to be greater than 255 ( $2^8 - 1 = 255$ ).
+Hence, we saved some space in memory (not necessarily true due to padding, but we can ignore that for now).
 This can certainly be a useful concept for embedded systems development.

 Now we have two pointers.
-On a 64-bit platform pointers are usually 8 bytes long (or 64 bits).
+On a 64-bit platform, pointers are usually 8 bytes long (or 64 bits).

 Notice anything yet?
 My machine is a 64-bit ARM computer.
 The fact that pointers are 8 bytes long tells us that my machine can handle 64-bit address spaces.
 On a 32-bit Intel computer, pointers are usually 4 bytes long as they operate in 32-bit address spaces.
 So let's rewrite the table with our variables in mind: